ZephyrTransport/zephyr-website/awards.md

 ---

-**2020 Awards are open for nominations through December 10, 2019!**
+**2020 Awards nominations are closed and committees are making selections**

 # [Decision-Making Hero](/decision-making-hero-award)